Landfill sources (A_10)

 7) It should be noted that these percentages are percentages in relation to the service area in which activities are or may be carried out.
 The area of the service area, which corresponds to marshland and has no facilities, has been disregarded.

-A storm water tank is currently in use to collect storm water at the Ingeniero Juan Gonzalo Wharf.
+A storm water tank is currently in use to collect storm water at the Muelle Ingeniero Juan Gonzalo.

-Schematic description of the technical means used for cleaning the water surface and weight of debris collected in the year (A_15)
+Schematic description of the technical means used for cleaning the sheet of water and weight of flotsam collected in the year (A_15)

-On 29 July 2022, a contract was signed for the support to the maintenance of the aids to navigation and the fight against marine pollution of the Huelva Port Authority 2022-2027, which includes the cleaning of the water surface, for a period of 3 years, extendable for a further 2 years at the discretion of the HPA.
+On 29 July 2022, a contract was signed for the support to the maintenance of the aids to navigation and the fight against marine pollution of the Port Authority of Huelva 2022-2027, which includes the cleaning of the water surface, for a period of 3 years, extendable for a further 2 years at the discretion of the APH.

-The following table gives details of the service for cleaning debris on the water surface of the port in 2023:
+The following table gives details of the service for the cleaning of floats on the water surface of the port during 2024:

 Activation of the Maritime Interior Plan (MIP) (A_16)